Testelka/test-bookstore/README.md

 You can deploy it locally using Docker.
 Just use docker-compose.yml and run docker-compose command to have your test web app set up in seconds.

+## How to deploy
+### Install Docker
+More information on how to do it [here](https://www.docker.com/).
+### Copy docker-compose.yml
+Copy docker-compose.yml (from docker-test-bookstore folder) and paste it into newly created folder.
+### Run docker compose
+In the command line go to the folder where you have docker-compose.yml.
+Then run `docker compose up -d`.
+Your local application will persist changes you might introduce (for example db changes, like adding new products).
+If you need a fresh app, just create another folder with docker-compose.yml in it and run docker compose command again.

 ## Useful info
 ### Admin panel
 If you want to login to Wordpress admin panel (localhost:8080/wp-admin), use admin/admin.